 * * * * *

-On this walk around our circle drive, my promenade is awash in dusk grays and powder pink.
+On this evening walk around our circle drive, my promenade is awash in dusk grays and powder pink.
 So easily caught up in this woodland, I’m usually looking up into the curving lines of tree limbs, whispering my prayers of praise.
-Tonight though my wandering gaze takes a directed focus off my path.
+Tonight though my wandering gaze takes a directed focus, completely off my path.

-With careful approach, I find a surreal tree and its once smooth bark moving, as though alive.
+With careful approach, I find a surreal tree, one in which its smooth bark is moving, as though alive.
 This tree once invisible is amassed inch by inch with moths.
 Moths!
-Not the bothersome wisps that melt between our fingers, the ones we loathe for eating holes in our favorite shirts, (their larvae being the real culprit).
+Not the bothersome wisps that melt between our fingers, the ones we loathe for eating holes in our favorite shirts, (FYI–their larvae is the real culprit).

 For it seems these moths, moths, mind you, paper shards of mosaics in flight, are bedded down, or, should I say, tree-trunked down, for the night.
 Who can say: Are they in mid-passage like the great Monarchs?
-A flutter like one of the four generations flying south to Mexico?
+Are they a flutter like one of the four generations flying south to Mexico?
 Or the one generation returning in its northeastern flight?

 And why is it this flutter of moths chose this property, this tree, in which to pause on their sweet passage, startling this stranger, leaving me awestruck in their trek?

-This leads me to ask: If a kaleidoscope is nothing more than a circle of mirrors with my single eye focusing in one end and an expanse of light filtering through the other, does that mean all of the colored flecks in between are mine alone to appreciate with each twist and turn at my beckoning?
+This leads me to ask: If a kaleidoscope is nothing more than a circle of mirrors with my single eye focusing in one end and an expanse of light filtering through the other, does that mean all of the colored flecks in between are mine alone to appreciate?
+Each distinctive with each twist and turn at my beckoning.
 For all I see in these ever changing patterns, does it guarantee you’ll see them too?

 Consider this: What if we let our fragmented pieces blend together and prompt us, coerce us, in their momentary power, to seek out more viewings till the end of our days?